chelseasfund/chelseasfund.org/_pages/litigation.md

 injunction](/assets/files/2022-08-10_injunction.pdf) blocking
 Wyoming's abortion ban from going into effect until they can hear the case.
 In November of 2022, the District Court [referred the case]() to the Wyoming Supreme Court for decision.
-We are awaiting the Wyoming Supreme Court's decision on whether to accept the case.
+In December of 2022, the Wyoming Supreme Court [declined to hear](/assets/files/2022-12-20_decline.pdf) the case.
+We are awaiting the District Court's next steps in the case.

 ## Timeline